 Staten Island Museum at Snug Harbor

 The Museum is currently open to the public at its flagship location, the Staten Island Museum at Snug Harbor (Building A, 2015).
 Snug Harbor is 83-acre campus situated on parkland that is home to several cultural agencies in a unique cluster of 19th century Greek Revival buildings.

 Since the completion of the $24.4 million New York City funded renovation of an 1879 dormitory for retired sailors into a state-of-the-art museum in 2015, we present engaging exhibitions such as Remember the Mastodon (biodiversity), Opening the Treasure Box (World Art), From Farm to City (history), as well as changing exhibitions.

-To properly exhibit and care for its Natural Science and History Collections, the Museum is embarking on the renovation and restoration of Building B with about $7 M toward the $15 M construction project raised from the City of New York which will further advance Snug Harbor as a cultural destination.
+To properly exhibit and care for its Natural Science and History Collections, the Museum is embarking on the renovation of Building B as a city capital project.

 Also on the grounds of Snug Harbor is the Staten Island Museum History Center & Archives (Building H, 2009).

 The original building, the Staten Island Museum in St. George (1918) is currently closed to the public and functions as storage for the museum’s extensive natural science collections.
 It will also serves as a staging area for exhibitions and as a vital research facility accessible by appointment.